-To hire me as a speaker and for consulting work use the form below.
+To hire me as a speaker and for freelance work use the form below.

 Please send me a note with date, topic, venue, and audience size of event.